Soap Lake, Washington: History

 Soap Lake was officially incorporated on June 9, 1919.

-This came to a halt during the Depression when drought hit Soap Lake.
+Growth in the area came to a halt during the Great Depression when drought hit Soap Lake.
 Because of the lack of water and money, the tourist trade dwindled.
 But, when Grand Coulee Dam was built, the irrigation canals brought new life into the area.
 Soap Lake has been internationally known during the past century for its uniquely mineral-rich (23) waters and mud.
 Many people believe the water and mud to be successful in treatment of a variety of ailments.
 From the early 1900s to the mid-1940s, there were a number of sanitariums located on Soap Lake.

 These early versions of spas were used by visitors from all over the country and the world.
 When the sanitariums, hotels, and bath houses were full, people slept in tents, and even under their cars, in order to use the water of the lake.
 In 1933, the Veteran's Administration sent nine veterans, under a special project, to Soap Lake for treatment of Buerger's disease.
 In November 1938, McKay Hospital was completed.
 For a number of years, McKay was used as a research center for the study of the therapeutic effect of the water of the lake and the climate.